-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2009-10, Human Resources component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2010-11, Human Resources component.

 Figure 13.
-Average salaries of full-time instructional staff equated to 9-month contracts, by academic rank: Academic year 2009-10
+Average salaries of full-time instructional staff equated to 9-month contracts, by academic rank: Academic year 2010-11

 NOTE: Average full-time instructional staff salaries for 11/12-month contracts were equated to 9-month average salaries by multiplying the 11/12-month salary by .8182.
 Salaries based on less than 9-month contracts are not included.
 Medical school salaries are not included.
 N is the number of institutions in the comparison group.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2009-10, Human Resources component.
+Medians are not reported for comparison groups with less than three values.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2010-11, Human Resources component.

 Figure 14.
-Percent distribution of core revenues, by source: Fiscal year 2009 comparison group that report finance data using the same accounting standards as the comparison institution.
+Percent distribution of core revenues, by source: Fiscal year 2010

+NOTE: The comparison group median is based on those members of the comparison group that report finance data using the same accounting standards as the comparison institution.
 For a detailed definition of core revenues, see the Methodological Notes.
 N is the number of institutions in the comparison group.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2010, Finance component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2011, Finance component.

 Figure 15.
-Core expenses per FTE enrollment, by function: Fiscal year 2009
+Core expenses per FTE enrollment, by function: Fiscal year 2010